The canonical ring of a stacky curve: Rings of modular forms

-Wagreich has studied this question of the structure of the ring of automorphic forms over $\C$: he has described all signatures such that the canonical ring is generated by at most $3$ forms \cite{Wagreich:fewgens} and, using the theory of singularities of complex surfaces, he gives more general results on the structure of algebras of automorphic forms \cite{wagreich:generators}.
-This work shows, for example, that for any $N \geq 1$, the ring of modular forms for $X_0(N)$ is generated as a $\C$-algebra in degree at most $3$ (weight at most $6$) \cite{Rustom:Generators}.
+Wagreich has studied the question of the structure of the ring of automorphic forms over $\C$: he has described all signatures such that the canonical ring is generated by at most $3$ forms \cite{Wagreich:fewgens} and, using the theory of singularities of complex surfaces, he gives more general results on the structure of algebras of automorphic forms \cite{wagreich:generators}.
+This work implies, for example, that for any $N \geq 1$, the ring of modular forms for $\Gamma_0(N)$ is generated as a $\C$-algebra in degree at most $3$ (weight at most $6$).
+Rustom \cite{Rustom:Generators} has also studied the degrees of generators for the ring of modular forms for $\Gamma_0(N)$ and $\Gamma_1(N)$ defined over certain subrings $A \subseteq \C$; he goes further and also bound the degrees of a minimal set of relations \cite{rustom:gradedAlgebraGenerators}.
 Borisov--Gunnells \cite{BorisovGunnells:Toric} and Khuri-Makdisi \cite{KhuriMakdisi:Moduli} have also studied such presentations.
-Scholl \cite{MR542692} showed for a congruence subgroup $\Gamma \subseteq \SL_2(\Z)$ and a subring $A \subseteq \C$ that the ring of modular forms defined over $A$ is finitely generated: his proof is elementary and constructive, giving an explicit set of generators.
+Scholl \cite{MR542692} showed for certain finite index subgroups $\Gamma \leq \SL_2(\Z)$ and a subring $A \subseteq \C$ satisfying certain hypotheses that the ring of modular forms for $\Gamma$ defined over $A$ is finitely generated: his proof is elementary and constructive, giving an explicit set of generators.

-For many purposes (computational and theoretical), it is very useful to have a basis of modular forms in high weight specified by a monomial basis in forms of low weight---and this is furnished by a sufficiently robust understanding of a presentation for the ring of modular forms.
-This topic was also the subject of a MathOverflow thread \cite{MO-Loeffler:gradedRingsGenerators}.
-(Note that some of the expert respondents in this thread were initially mistaken!)
+For many purposes, it is very useful to have a basis of modular forms in high weight specified by a monomial basis in forms of low weight---and this is furnished by a sufficiently robust understanding of a presentation for the ring of modular forms.
 Some explicit presentations of this form have been obtained for small level, e.g.~by Tomohiko--Hayato \cite{SudaS:explicitStructureGradedRings}.